miloserdev/openbmc/poky/documentation/brief-yoctoprojectqs/index.rst

       Common targets are:
           core-image-minimal
-          core-image-full-cmdline
           core-image-sato
-          core-image-weston
           meta-toolchain
           meta-ide-support

-      You can also run generated QEMU images with a command like 'runqemu qemux86-64'
+      You can also run generated qemu images with a command like 'runqemu qemux86-64'

-      Other commonly useful commands are:
-       - 'devtool' and 'recipetool' handle common recipe tasks
-       - 'bitbake-layers' handles common layer tasks
-       - 'oe-pkgdata-util' handles common target package tasks

    Among other things, the script creates the :term:`Build Directory`, which is ``build`` in this case and is located in the :term:`Source Directory`.
-After the script runs, your current working directory is set to the :term:`Build Directory`.
-Later, when the build completes, the :term:`Build Directory` contains all the files created during the build.
+After the script runs, your current working directory is set to the Build Directory.
+Later, when the build completes, the Build Directory contains all the files created during the build.

 #. **Examine Your Local Configuration File:** When you set up the build
-   environment, a local configuration file named ``local.conf`` becomes available in a ``conf`` subdirectory of the :term:`Build Directory`.
+   environment, a local configuration file named ``local.conf`` becomes available in a ``conf`` subdirectory of the Build Directory.
 For this example, the defaults are set to build for a ``qemux86`` target, which is suitable for emulation.
 The package manager used is set to the RPM package manager.